tjazerzen/NUC-computer-analysis/README.md

 * Name of the operating system

 In the file **obdelani_podatki/proizvajalci.csv**:
-* ID proizvajalca
+* ID of the NUC producer
-* Ime proizvajalca
+* Name of the NUC producer

 In the file **obdelani_podatki/ram.csv** se nahajajo:
 * ID of the RAM